The Norman Conquest (1066)

 James II

-Queen Victoria 1837-1901
+Queen Victoria (1837-1901)

-- This period is called Victorian England.
+- Her reign is known as Victorian England.

-Winston Churchil
+Winston Churchill

-- He was a British statesman who was the Prime Minister of the United Kingdom from 1940 to 1945 and again from 1951 to 1955.
+- Churchill was the Prime Minister of the UK from 1940 to 1945 and again from 1951 to 1955.

 Margaret Thatcher